mayurwaghmode/DevOps-Connect/Linux/README.md

 Therefore, all users in that group will have the same permissions.
 It makes things easier than assigning permission for every user you want.

-+ **Other**: any person has access to that file, that person has neither created the file nor are they in any group that has access to that file.
++ **Other**: any person has access to that file, that person has neither created the file nor is he or they in any group that has access to that file.

 Execute ``` ls -l ``` command to file's permissions